mr-beerkiss/frontend-style-guide/javascript/README.md

 Forked from the [AirBnB Javascript Style guide](https://github.com/airbnb/javascript).
 Refer back to this page for the original licensing and goodies like translations, resources, links and gitter chat.

+Additionally there are some [jQuery Best practises](../jquery) to follow.

 **[⬆ back to top](#table-of-contents)**